 - Serve as a witness

-Requirements for CPA Certification
+Requirements for Accountant Certification

 To receive the Certified Public Accountant designation, individuals must meet several requirements.
 While exact requirements can vary from state to state, most require that candidates meet the following core qualifications: